AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 ### Build commands

-- `pnpm build:grammar` - Compiles the TextMate (TM) grammar into a PList format, since VSCode does not natively support YAML grammars.
 - `pnpm build:prod` - Generates a production build of the extension, including a `.vsix` file in the `out` directory for VSCode installation.
 - `pnpm build:prerelease` - Generates a prerelease build with the `--pre-release` flag.